opensensorhub/osh-addons/sensorhub-driver-virb-xe/README.md

-### XSens MTi Inertial Measurement Unit (IMU)
-OSH adaptor for the XSens MTi IMU sensor providing rotations about a East-North-Up reference frame.
-Communication is through a serial interface.
+### Virb XE Video Camera

+OSH adaptor for the Virb XE video camera.

+This driver depends on the following modules at runtime:
+  * sensorhub-driver-rtpcam
+  * sensorhub-driver-videocam